mayank42/Earthquake-Signal-Analysis-using-Deep-CNN/README.md

 ### Data Description

+The data has been taken from [Pesmos Lab, IIT Roorkee](pesmos.in) EEWS data repository.

 The following image is a typical earthquake signal and illustrates the data we are gonna deal with.
 ![alt text](https://github.com/mayank42/Earthquake-Signal-Analysis-using-Deep-CNN/blob/master/Data%20Description/vt_signal.png)